harry-finch/spiro-server/README.md

 A Node.js Express server for controlling RGB LED strips and camera on a Raspberry Pi.

+This project is a simplified fork of [Spiro by Alyona Minina](https://www.alyonaminina.org/spiro), which was originally designed for scientific imaging in plant biology research.

 ## Overview

 This project provides a web interface to control: